lemoncodes237/chefs-dream/README.md

 - Preparation Board: Created from a Wooden Pressure Plate.
 Place an item on the board and then use another item on it to create new ingredients.

+- Barrel: Created from a Barrel.
+Add ingredients into the barrel then use a shovel to seal it.
+After enough time has passed, right click on the barrel to get the results.
+Unlike other cooking stations, a barrel allows you to craft in bulk.
+(For example, adding 15 salt and 16 milk to a barrel and sealing it wil result in 15 cheese.)

 - Dish: Created from an Iron Pressure Plate.
 Place any item on the plate, then use an empty hand to get it back.
 After use, it must be washed with a water bottle or sponge to be used again.

 - Grill: Created from an Iron Trapdoor (must be bottom half).
 Put raw meat or fish (or some other things) on the grill after placing a heat source below it to cook it.